 - Other business and commercial disputes

-What is the difference between litigation, arbitration, and meditation?
+What is the difference between litigation, arbitration and mediation?

 Arbitration and litigation in the court are two sides of the same thing.
-They are both litigation type vehicles.
+They are both litigation-type vehicles.
 Mediation on the other hand is trying to resolve matters and it’s not binding until the parties agree on something.
 The primary benefits of litigation are, during the court system, which allows you to get discovery, which means obtaining documents and testimony from the other side and finding out what they have and what information they have.
-There’s much much smaller amount allowed in arbitration if any.
+There’s a much smaller amount allowed in arbitration if any.
 The negative part about litigation is the time and the costs.
-You go through litigation and you find that it may be hours and hours and hours and days and that’s very costly to have attorney time involved plus the fact that the courts backed up and sometimes it’s three years to get a decision.
+You go through litigation, and you find that it may be hours and days, and that’s very costly to have attorney time involved plus the fact that the courts backed up and sometimes it’s three years to get a decision.
 In arbitration, it’s a streamlined process.
 Sometimes within 180 days and the whole problem is resolved.
-And so the cost is reduced in that respect, but then you have the cost of the arbitrators.
+And so, the cost is reduced in that respect, but then you have the cost of the arbitrators.
 You’ve got to pay the arbitrators.
 The people pay the judges, the arbitrators are paid privately.
-Mediation can occur in either of litigation or arbitration.
-In the commercial parts, the courts have been assigning cases to mediation on a regular basis and it’s I found to be very successful, more than 50% of the time.
-In arbitration, a lot of times the arbitrators will suggest mediation before they get to the final resolution or sometimes in the middle of the arbitration itself they will sit down and said let me see if we can mediate this and see if we can get it resolved so it is a very effective methodology.
-There are various things where arbitration is much more helpful: issues such as internal business disputes.
+Mediation can occur in either litigation or arbitration.
+In the commercial parts, the courts have been assigning cases to mediation on a regular basis, and it’s found to be very successful, more than 50% of the time.
+In arbitration, a lot of times the arbitrators will suggest mediation before they get to the final resolution or sometimes in the middle of the arbitration itself, they will sit down and say let me see if we can mediate this and see if we can get it resolved so it is a very effective methodology.
+There are various things where arbitration is much more helpful; issues such as internal business disputes.
 A lot of times those can be resolved by arbitration.
 I put arbitration clauses in a lot of the contracts that I do because of that.
-I also look at, there are times when litigation is much more effective when there is much more issues of fact, questionable, difficult legal issues.
+I also look at, there are times when litigation is much more effective when there are much more issues of fact, questionable, difficult legal issues.
 Litigation would be a lot better.
 Usually, those don’t involve arbitration clauses because once there’s an arbitration clause in an agreement, you have to arbitrate.
 No, what you can do is you can bring a motion in court.
 The arbitrator’s decision has to be confirmed by the court under the provisions of the civil practice law and rules.
 And if you don’t like the decision, you can ask that the decision be thrown out but only on the basis that it was arbitrary and capricious.